rfcx/arbimon-legacy/TEST_NOTES.md

 ## v3.0.68

-- Fix parallel uploading of recordings via web-uploader
+- Improve web-uploader to be able upload long recordings
   - The user can upload long recordings.